siddharthbose112/IBM-UCx-PLUGIN-DOCS/docs/UCV/ucv-ext-github/overview.md

 ### Version 1.5.1

-* **Add description field to Pull Request**: Updated GitHub plugin to sync over PR description.
+* **Added description for Pull Request**: Updated GitHub plugin to sync over PR description.
 In GitHubMapper function under mapGitPullRequests added description field (description: pr.bodyText).
-* **Support version 5.0.11**: Our current version of GitHub Integration, only supports IBM DevOps Velocity versions 5.0.11 and later.
+* **Compatibility information**: This version of plug-in is compatible only with the IBM DevOps Velocity 5.0.11 and later.

 ### Version 1.4.18